perrymant/CodeWarsKataStuff/README.md

 # CodeWarsKataStuff
-CodeWarsKataStuff

-Just some CodeWars Solutions in Python - unordered and unstructured.
+Just some CodeWars Solutions in Python.

-This repo is meant as a personal testing ground for remote version control with Git.
+This repo is meant as a personal testing ground for using Git.

 A nice example:
 ```python